All Episodes

 Why didn't he stop it?

-Well, I'm just gonna say, Sean, you know, the one thing I do hear from constituents every single day I'm out and about is when is someone going to be held accountable for doing wrong for violating the Constitution, violating their their duty as an office holder.
+Well, again, I'm just going to say, Sean, the one thing I do hear from constituents every single day I'm out in the ballot is when is someone going to be held accountable for doing wrong, for violating the Constitution, violating their duty as an office holder.

-And so we we talked about the week, but one of the things Jason and I are working on is to impeach the IRS commissioner and say we're gonna hold you responsible for your dereliction of duty, your breach of public trust, or we're gonna do something that hadn't been done in a long, long time because when when something that egregious happened, someone needs to be held responsible and accountable.
+And so we talked about the week, but one of the things Jason and I are working on is to impeach the IRS commissioner and say, we're going to hold you responsible for your dereliction of duty, your breach of public trust, or we're going to do something that hasn't been done in a long, long time because when something that egregious happens, someone needs to be held responsible and accountable.

 That's what I hear more than anything from people across our district is hold someone accountable who's done something wrong.